tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Type: bdqffdq:ResponseStatus
 - Preferred Label: NOT_AMENDED
 - Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment proposed no change.
-- Comments: No value will be provided in a bdqfdq:hasResponseResultValue. bdqffdq:Amendments do not provide bdqffdq:hasResponseResult object properties.
+- Comments: No value will be provided in a bdqffdq:hasResponseResultValue. bdqffdq:Amendments do not provide bdqffdq:hasResponseResult object properties.

 ********************